Scientists Are Using Sunflowers To Clean Up Nuclear Radiation

 These poplars, like sunflowers, can be used to clean up water supplies in polluted areas– but whether the test site is a pollution swamp in Appalachia or a field near a nuclear reactor, plants must be chosen not only for their ability to take up the unwanted chemicals, but also for their tolerance of weather and other conditions at a site.
 Like any other crop, sunflowers must be adapted for local conditions– but because spreading seeds is cheap, non-invasive, and almost universally accessible, planting sunflowers is an ideally suited strategy for rapidly-industrializing parts of the developing world to mitigate the effects of pollution.
 (As the Times reports, sunflower-planted wetlands “from Ecuador to the Hudson River Valley are already cleaning up polluted water from landfills, slaughterhouses, cider mills, sewage plants, fish farms and parking lots [sic]”.)

 The extent of the sunflowers role as the most effective, non-invasive means to cleanup nuclear radiation remains yet unknown, but the promise and possibilities inherent to the plant’s biology are constantly revealing themselves.
-The sunflower is incidentally an international symbol for nuclear disarmament— yet another subtle indication that little acts of gardening can indeed change the world.
+The sunflower is incidentally an international symbol for nuclear disarmament— yet another subtle indication that nature can indeed change the world.